 If the color seems grey & weak you'll want to add some pre-reduced Indigo.
 Pre-dissolve 1 to 2 teaspoons of the pre-reduced indigo to about a cup of warm water.
 And again, add to the vat gently, stir carefully and return the lid to the container and let it rest for about 15 minutes.

 With any of these additions you'll always want to let the vat sit for about 15 minutes after the addition.
 After the rest period check the vat, if it has corrected - nice yellow/green, speckles gone, no milkiness, no anemia, you are good to go.

-If it is still looking too blue or speckly or milky or anemic add another small amount of the appropriate additive for the current issue.
+If it is still looking too blue or speckley or milky or anemic add another small amount of the appropriate additive for the current issue.
 Use measures similar to the original addition.
 It is important to add small amounts of amendments at a time and allow the vat to rest between each addition.

 Some other things to keep in mind:

-Temperature - ideally an Indigo vat is happiest at about 95 - 100 degrees F. If your vat is especially cooler than that a couple of heating pads on the outside of the container can help.
+Temperature - "Hotter is better" ideally an Indigo vat is happiest at about 95 - 100 degrees F. If your vat is especially cooler than that a couple of heating pads on the outside of the container can help.
 Wrap the heating pads against the container with an old blanket or use an old electric blanket in place of the heating pads.